jimmyangel/morinricardo/content/post/2022-10-21-oregon-watersheds.md

 ### Viewing watersheds

 Click on a spot within any of the turquoise polygons.
-In the example below we show that the picked spot near Timothy Lake, connects 240,968 people through the Clackamas River watershed, which is highlighted in gray on the map.
+In the example below we show that the picked spot near Timothy Lake, connects 240,968 people through the water flow in the Clackamas River watershed.
+The watershed path is highlighted in gray on the map.

 A disturbance near that particular spot could potentially impact the drinking water of Estacada, Clackamas, Milwaukie, Oregon City and Lake Oswego!